JensRavens/jensravens.github.io/_posts/2015-09-17-demystifying-the-server.md

 As you can see the request is just some plain text that is sent via tcp over the wire (in http2 it will be binary instead, but the format will not change).
 The first line states the http verb, the path (/ is default if nothing else is specified) and the http version (1.1 is in use for years now, but http2 is on the rise).

 Next comes the host.
-So why should you as the client tell the server who he is?
+So why should you as the client tell the server about it's own name?
 As you might remember from step 3 of the request the server is contacted via an IP, not by it's hostname.
 Therefore the server doesn't have to know it's own name.
 Also there can be multiple applications running on a single server.

 The User-Agent tells the request who is asking for a file (server side detection of old Internet Explorer versions is mostly done through this header).